-Michaela is Coordinator of the Peabody Preparatory Harp Department and is on the faculty of The Catholic University of America, Gilman, and The George Washington University.
+Michaela is Coordinator of the Peabody Preparatory Harp Department of The Johns Hopkins University, Faculty at the Benjamin T. Rome School of Music/The Catholic University of America, Corcoran School/The George Washington University, and The Gilman School.

-In the summer of 2012, she was instrumental in creating the first summer harp program for the Peabody Preparatory.
-She enjoys teaching all ages and all levels at Peabody as well as in her private practice.
+She is the founder of The Peabody Preparatory Harp Ensemble, which performs regularly at International and National Festivals.
+In the summer of 2012, she was instrumental in creating the first summer harp program for the Peabody Preparatory She enjoys teaching all ages and all levels at Peabody as well as in her private practice.

 Aside from teaching, Michaela has a parallel career in performance in both classical and pop venues which takes her around the world.
-She has performed for U.S. Presidents George H. Bush, Bill Clinton and Czech President Vaclav Havel.
+She has performed for Saint Pope John Paul II, U.S. Presidents George H. Bush, Bill Clinton and Czech President Vaclav Havel.
 Other performances include numerous symphony orchestras including a performance in Alice Tully Hall in NY.
 She is a regular recitalist for the Civil Society honoring National dignitaries.
-Recitals include performances in the Czech Republic, Austria, Germany Belgium, and recordings with the Singapore Symphony.
+Recitals include performances in the Czech Republic, Austria, Germany, Belgium, Hong Kong, Taiwan, and recordings with the Singapore Symphony.

-Her pop concerts include performances with American Idol, Clay Aiken and Ray Charles.
-She has performed for Prince Karel Schwarzenberg, Milos Forman, Willard Scott, Tom Brokaw, Martina Navratilova, James Lovell and Secretary of State, Madeleine Albright.
+Her pop concerts include numerous performances with Ray Charles and American Idol, Clay Aiken.
+She has performed for Prince Karel Schwarzenberg, Milos Forman, Willard Scott, Tom Brokaw, Martina Navratilova, Dr. Nancy Grasmick, James Lovell, and Secretary of State, Madeleine Albright.

 Michaela also lectures on music and arts in the Czech Republic.
-She is a member of the American String Teachers Association, The American Harp Society, the Maryland Sate Teacher Association and the American Music Teacher Association.
-Michaela was a vice-president of the Baltimore Harp Society Chapter from 2004-2005 and currently is a treasurer of the Washington, D.C.
+She is a member of the American String Teachers Association, The American Harp Society.
+Michaela was a vice-president of the Baltimore Harp Society Chapter from 2004-2005, treasurer of the Washington, D.C.
+Harp Society Chapter 2014-2015, and is currently Vice-President of the Washington, D.C.
 Harp Society Chapter.